Governance

 Founding Companies

-On June 26th, 2017, Twitter, Facebook, Microsoft, and YouTube announced the formation of GIFCT.
+On June 26th, 2017, Facebook, Microsoft, YouTube, and X (formerly Twitter) announced the formation of GIFCT.
 The founding companies created GIFCT with the belief that by working together, sharing the best technological and operational elements of our individual efforts, they could have a greater impact on the threat of terrorist content online.
 Building on the work of initiatives such as the EU Internet Forum and the Shared Industry Hash Database, the companies identified three core areas of work: technological solutions, research, and knowledge-sharing.